 The O*NET program is the nation’s primary source of occupational information.
 Central to the project is the O*NET database, containing information on hundreds of standardized and occupation-specific descriptors.
 The database, which is available to the public at no cost, is continually updated by surveying a broad range of workers from each occupation.
 Information from this database forms the heart of O*NET OnLine, an interactive application for exploring and searching occupations.
 The database also provides the basis for our Career Exploration Tools, a set of valuable assessment instruments for workers and students looking to find or change careers.

 The Occupational Outlook Handbook (OOH) provides information on what workers do; the work environment; education, training, and other qualifications; pay; the job outlook; information on state and area data; similar occupations; and sources of additional information.
 The OOH is broken up into clusters of similar occupations.
 Browse occupation groups of interest on the left-hand side of the homepage, or use the A–Z Index.
 Explore occupations and learn about the many facets from pay range, entry-level education, and on-the-job training, to projected number of new jobs and projected growth rate.
 A great resource for finding career-related information to help you make the right career decision for you.

 A resource for all students struggling with one of the toughest decisions in their academic career.
 This guide is just the start.
-After you have read the guide, contact the Office of Career Services to set up a time to get additional help with making the right choice of major that fits your interests and career goals.
+After you have read the guide, contact the Center for Career Development to set up a time to get additional help with making the right choice of major that fits your interests and career goals.